 Now there's a SMART sonic toothbrush that PAIRS TO AN APP to suggest which mode is best for your teeth, to monitor how well you brush, remind you when to replace your toothbrush head, and so much more!!

-Read on for more details and learn how to buy yours from Beheart, who sponsored this review!
+Watch my unboxing and demo below and read on for more details and learn how to buy yours from Beheart, who sponsored this review!

 What makes this electronic toothbrush so special?